Artery Disease TreatmentWorthington, OH

 What dietary changes can help me reduce my risks for artery disease?

+The same diet is not right for everyone.
+We look at your individual genetics to ensure that we recommend the appropriate diet for you.
 Changing your diet is one of the easiest ways to reduce your risks of artery disease.
 A good diet can reduce total and LDL (“bad”) cholesterol and lower blood pressure and blood sugar.
 This works best when paired with regular exercise.

 Is artery disease more common in men or women?